 WHAT TO PACK

-A standard suitcase is quite sufficient.
-Comfortable walking shoes are a must, a couple of dressy outfits for after-dark outings (Bangalore is the fashion capital of the south, after all), and a light sweater or windbreaker as evenings can get a tad chilly.
+• A standard suitcase is quite sufficient.
+Comfortable walking shoes are a must, and a light sweater or windbreaker as evenings can get a tad chilly.

-Carry mosquito repellent, hand sanitiser, sunglasses, a packable hat, sunscreen and bottled water while you are out and about during the day.
+• Carry mosquito repellent, hand sanitizer, sunglasses, a packable hat, sunscreen and bottled water while you are out and about during the day.
 And don’t forget your camera.

-And don’t worry if you forget anything – you can buy everything you need in Bangalore!
+• And don’t worry if you forget anything – you can buy everything you need in Mysore!

 • A long scarf/cotton shrug to cover bare shoulders for mosque and temple visits.
 Can be purchased locally.